bluematador/bluematador-metrics-client-java/README.md

  * `.withHost(String host)` The withHost method allows you to set the connection host for the Blue Matador Client.

-**Note:** The builder will detect if you have set `BLUEMATADOR_AGENT_HOST` and `BLUEMATADOR_AGENT_PORT` in the config file for your agent.
+**Note:** The builder will detect if you have set `BLUEMATADOR_AGENT_HOST` and `BLUEMATADOR_AGENT_PORT` as env variables.
 If these variables have been set there is no need to manually set the host or port as they will be overridden.

 ```
 import com.bluematador.BlueMatadorClient;